Irvine White Shaker (BOC): Painted drawer box, thick door finish but warped panels

 A cabinet’s overall stability and integrity are defined by the hardware connecting the panels, either making or (sometimes literally) breaking under the stress of daily use.
 Concerning the connecting hardware of the Irvine White Shaker, metal cleats stained white to match the interior paint hold the side panels to both the frame as well as the back panel (Picture 23).
 These cleats snap into place easily once the builder understands the process of

 attaching them to their respective panels, which we will discuss in greater detail in the “Ease of Assembly” section.
 Found in each of the four corners, soft plastic braces give added support for the side panels to the frame and back panels (Picture 23).
 These braces are relatively useless, and while they add some minor extra support overall they are not essential for the unit.
+Additional points are docked to the score since the cam-locks, which are stabilize the structure, can break when overtightened.

 Assembly and Support